DataBiosphere/terra-cli/notebooks/README.md

 Directory for AI Notebook scripts.

 For now, we're experimenting with post startup scripts for customizing Terra AI Notebook instances.
-While these scripts may evventually migrate to a notebook specific repository, for now its convenient to have them here.
+While these scripts may eventually migrate to a notebook specific repository, for now its convenient to have them here.